Education at UEA

 Independent Study

 Independent study is a key component of this program.
 You'll be expected to complement your taught sessions with self-directed learning, including reading and developing your academic writing.
 This approach ensures you leave the course with the skills and confidence to continue learning and enhancing your knowledge throughout your career.
-Additionally, you’ll have the option to complete a dissertation on a topic of your choice, supervised by an experienced academic.
+Additionally, you’ll complete a dissertation on a topic of your choice in year two, supervised by an experienced academic.

 School of Education and Lifelong Learning